Vicken-Ghoubiguian/desktopWeaDTApp/README.md

 # desktopWeaDTApp

-Desktop application developed with Qt in C++
+Multi-functional desktop application

 ## Contents

+developed with Qt in C++